Assyrian NetworkAssyrian Network

 Kubbat Masta

-Assyrian cuisine is a celebration of flavor, hospitality, and tradition.
-Every dish carries memories of family gatherings, festive occasions, and the warmth of community.
-These recipes, passed from generation to generation, are edible connections to our ancestors and our homeland.
+Assyrian cuisine is a celebration of flavor, hospitality, and memory.
+Every dish carries the weight of family gatherings, festival days, and the warmth of community life.
+These recipes, passed from grandmother to grandchild, are edible connections to our ancestors and our homeland.

 Community & Family Values